AJohnstone2007/ART/README.md

 Reference material on the ART Script Language, along with a Getting Started guide in Chapter 1.

 * [ARTSLE](https://github.com/AJohnstone2007/ART/blob/main/doc/artSLE.pdf)
-An introduction to Software Language Engineering using ART, as used in the Royal Holloway SLE course.
+An introduction to Software Language Engineering using ART, as used in the Royal Holloway undergraduate SLE course.

 * [ARTLab](https://github.com/AJohnstone2007/ART/blob/main/doc/artLab.pdf)
-A sequence of lab exercises and a project specification for our SLE course.
+A sequence of lab exercises and a project specification for the Royal Holloway undergraduate SLE course.

 * [ARTInt](https://github.com/AJohnstone2007/ART/blob/main/doc/artInt.pdf)
 A sequence of technical notes on various aspects of ART's implementation.